-- It is straightforward but tedious to define when a particular occurrence of a variable x (identified by a path of tree selectors) is free or bound; the definition proceeds along similar lines to the definition of occurs free given above. - Definition: an occurrence of \mathbf{x} is bound in \mathbf{M} iff it is not free in \mathbf{M} .
+- Note that the variable name enclosed in parentheses following a lambda is not considered a conventional "occurrence" of the variable and is not classified as either free or not free.
+It is sometimes called a binding occurrence of a variable. - It is straightforward but tedious to define when a particular occurrence (excluding binding occurences) of a variable x (identified by a path of tree selectors) is free or noi free; the definition proceeds along similar lines to the definition of occurs free given above. - Definition: an occurrence of $\mathbf{x}$ is bound in $\mathbf{M}$ iff it is not free in $\mathbf{M}$ .